 We will become a public reporting company upon the effectiveness of the registration statement of which this prospectus is a part.
 As a public reporting company, we will be subject to the reporting requirements of the Securities Exchange Act of 1934 pursuant to Section 15(d) of that Act.
 These requirements will generate significant accounting, legal and financial compliance costs, and can be expected to make some activities more difficult, time consuming or costly, and may place significant strain on our personnel and resources.
-The Securities Exchange Act of 1934 requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-In order to establish the requisite disclosure controls and procedures and internal control over financial reporting, significant resources and management oversight are required.
+The Securities Exchange Act of 1934 requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting, significant resources and management oversight are required.
 As a result, management's attention may be diverted from other business concerns, which could have an adverse and even material effect on our business, financial condition and results of operations.
-These rules and regulations may also make it more difficult and expensive for us to obtain directors, especially those directors who may be deemed independent, could be adversely impacted.
+These rules and regulations may also make it more difficult and expensive for us to obtain director and officer liability insurance.
+If we are unable to obtain appropriate director and officer insurance, our ability to recruit and retain qualified officers and directors, especially those directors who may be deemed independent, could be adversely impacted.
 Our historical financial statements contained in this prospectus do not presently include or reflect any of the costs or strains of being a public reporting company.
 As a consequence, an investor should understand that our general and administrative expenses can be expected to increase as a result of our becoming a public reporting company.